Tangerine and blood orange sorbet is a simple and beautiful homemade citrus dessert you can make with or without an ice cream maker.

-Of all the dessert recipes to make with them, homemade blood orange sorbet tops the list in simplicity.
+But, out of all the dessert recipes, I think homemade blood orange sorbet tops the list in simplicity.

 The brief amount of ingredients in a sorbet (juice + sugar, basically) means the focus is all on the their interestingly complex flavor, which reminds me of raspberries and exotic tropical fruits.